FerRacimo/GRoSS/VCFtoGRoSS.md

      tabix -h ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/ALL.chr2.phase3_shapeit2_mvncall_integrated_v5a.20130502.genotypes.vcf.gz 2:136486829-136653337  |glactools vcfm2acf --onlyGT --fai human_g1k_v37.fasta.fai  -  |glactools meld -f panel.txt -  | glactools acf2gross --noroot -  |gzip > input.gross.gz

-The first command uses tabix to retrieve a specific region with the lactase gene.
+The first command uses tabix to retrieve a specific region with the lactase gene (we only need to do this if we are interested in a particular region of the genome, one would normally use the entire genome without filtering a priori for a particular region).
 The second command converts the VCF file into ACF.
-The third command merges the different individuals from different super-populations together as to get an allele count per population.
+The third command merges the different individuals from different super-populations together so as to get an allele count per population.
 Finally, the fourth command takes this ACF file and converts into input for GRoSS.

-In order to run gross,  we need a population tree:
+In order to run GRoSS, we need a population tree or graph.
+Here's a simple tree relating our populations:

     echo -e "digraph G {
     R -> AFR [ ] ;